 Launched in October 2016 this annual initiative seeks to develop genuine solutions in an enterprising and entrepreneurial way, tackling the wicked problem of health equality under a range of themes.
+Following a two-year break due to the Covid-19 pandemic the GHC relaunches in 2022 with is also linking to the issues of climate change and sustainability given their impact on public health.

 As a collective we are fuelled by a need to think radically about the future for global health and social care and we are motivated by the amplified use of Hackathons, BarCamps, Design Sprints and Jams in business that use the power of human centred design to solve real, everyday issues and accelerate innovation.